 If your backpacking itinerary should find you in Germany during the winter, you really should visit one of the traditional Christmas Markets.

-Held in a number of towns and cities across the country including Cologne, Munich, Bonn and Frankfurt, these are an antidote to the usual plastic commercialism that prevails in the run up to the festive season.
+Held in several towns and cities across the country, including Cologne, Munich, Bonn, and Frankfurt, these are an antidote to the usual plastic commercialism that prevails in the run-up to the festive season.

 If the Eiffel Tower is a leading symbol for France, perhaps Germany's equivalent is the Brandenburg Gate.

 Built in Berlin in 1791, it was the impressive entrance to the grand boulevard of Unter den Linden, leading to the Prussian palace.

 However, by the 20th century, the Gate was a symbol of the division between East and West during the Cold War, lying along the route of the infamous Berlin Wall.

 When the Wall fell in 1989 during the peaceful revolution that ended the Cold War, the Brandenburg Gate was opened once more, and the people of Berlin could travel freely from East to West.

 8. The Northern Lights, Norway

 The next place all backpackers should head for isn't a place at all, though you'll need to travel into the Arctic Circle in Norway to see it.